FuelLabs/fuels-wallet/.changeset/odd-plants-dress.md

 'fuels-wallet': patch
 ---

-Feat: Create a ReportErrorService that logs all errors and reports on the app.
+Create a ReportErrorService that logs all errors and reports on the app.